jedevc/DwarfShell/README.md

 This was mainly built as a pet project to try and understand the linux ecosystem a little better and to take the mystery out of commonly used tools.
-Hopefully, the program is well commented enough to be able to easily pull apart and understand how it works.
+Hopefully, the program is documented well enough for anyone to be able to understand how it works and tinker with it.

 It is *not* meant to be feature complete, so it probably is not a good replacement for an everyday shell.
 However, it does support several more